 (vii) be a member of the Board of Management.

-The Boards of the Church shall be the Board of Deacons, the Board of Trustees, and the Board of Management.
-All members of all Boards must be Active Members and fully involved in the life of the Church and model their lives on the teaching found in 1Timothy 3:1-7.
+The Boards of the Church shall be the Board of Deacons, The Board of Management and The Board of Directors.
+All members of all Boards must be Members and fully involved in the life of the Church and model their lives on the teaching found in 1Timothy 3:1-7.
 The term of all Board members is one year (Annual Meeting to Annual Meeting).

 (a) Board of Deacons